-Machines and other facilities

-Capital equipment purchases were not significant for Medtronic but were for suppliers and had long lead times.
+Machines and other facilities: Capital equipment purchases were not significant for Medtronic but were for suppliers and had long lead times.
 Suppliers felt that Medtronic’s involvement in the purchases could slow things down, due to formalities such as sign-off.

-Health and Safety

-While health and safety remained the priority, COVID-19 introduced new risks where close contact between staff members was unavoidable.
+Health and safety: While health and safety remained the priority, COVID-19 introduced new risks where close contact between staff members was unavoidable.

-Suppliers

-Medtronic’s considerable number of smaller suppliers was acknowledged as a risk.
+Suppliers: Medtronic’s considerable number of smaller suppliers was acknowledged as a risk.
 Relationships were reported as strong, with visibility increasing during the ramp-up.
 Financial support, trust and cooperation were key.
 Senior Medtronic leadership intervened to resolve issues e.g., the supply of electronic chips.

-Legal & Ethical

-Widespread import and export restrictions were overcome with the intervention of Medtronic’s government affairs department.
-Mandates e.g., the USA’s Defence Production Act, were useful allowing Medtronic prioritise ventilator production and to empower suppliers.
+Legal and ethical: Widespread import and export restrictions were overcome with the intervention of Medtronic’s government affairs department.
+Mandates e.g., the USA’s Defense Production Act, were useful allowing Medtronic prioritize ventilator production and to empower suppliers.
 Problematic movement control orders were alleviated by Medtronic’s government affairs department’s interventions.
-Regulatory restrictions were relaxed e.g., Emergency Use Authorisation, a form of self-regulation, was available for ventilators and other innovations in the U.S. Ethical fair-share allocation was widely reported.
+Regulatory restrictions were relaxed e.g., Emergency Use Authorization, a form of self-regulation, was available for ventilators and other innovations in the US.
+Ethical fair-share allocation was widely reported.

-Environmental/Organisation

-A dedicated project team, assembled from the wider organisation and including senior leadership, was productive.
+Environmental/ organization: A dedicated project team, assembled from the wider organization and including senior leadership, was productive.
 Participants reported on the benefits of senior leadership interventions in the supply chain.
 A culture of innovation and calculated risk taking was encouraged by senior leadership.
 A mixture of new and highly experienced personnel with innovative ideas positively influenced the decision-making process.

-5 Discussion
+[H1]Discussion

-Learnings emerged in all of the PESTLE themes and are discussed by theme below.
+Learnings emerged in all of the PESTLE themes and are discussed by theme below:

-Political learnings
+[H2]Political Learnings

-Attempts by individual organisations to secure ventilators were ineffective.
-The findings from the interviews encourage coordinated international efforts based on clinical need and the recipients’ ability to utilise the ventilators – the latter limited by infrastructure and the availability of trained staff .
-There was widespread criticism of the excessive ordering and subsequent oversupply of ventilators 19,30 although this aspect should not create a false understanding of the threat.
+Attempts by individual organizations to secure ventilators were ineffective.
+The findings from the interviews encourage coordinated international efforts based on clinical need and the recipients’ ability to utilize the ventilators – the latter limited by infrastructure and the availability of trained staff .
+There was widespread criticism of the excessive ordering and subsequent oversupply of ventilators,19,30 although this aspect should not create a false understanding of the threat.
 A future virus could severely affect a wider and younger population, whereas COVID-19 largely spared the young and healthy.
 Alternative scenarios should be simulated to enhance preparedness.
 Investment and political support will be required to underpin preparedness initiatives.

-The WHO, BARDA, and Europe’s Health Emergency Preparedness and Response Authority (HERA) have roles here and each has published crisis preparedness strategies31,32 33,34 .
-Engagement between ventilator manufacturers and these bodies to implement preparedness strategies should be a priority.
+The WHO, BARDA, and Europe’s Health Emergency Preparedness and Response Authority (HERA) have roles here and each has published crisis preparedness strategies.31-34 Engagement between ventilator manufacturers and these bodies to implement preparedness strategies should be a priority.

 Political influence to support medical device production was key.
 These initiatives can be evaluated and replicated in future crises.

-Economic learnings
+[H2]Economic Learnings

 Medtronic saw a spike in ventilator sales and revenue during the initial stages of COVID-19 and subsequently a significant fall-off in ventilator revenue.
 Humanitarian considerations took precedence over commercial matters.
 This led to the release of design specifications allowing others to produce ventilators.
 Some participants reported that the ramp-up had negative economic consequences for them and that the response to future crises might be different.
 For example, a future severe pandemic may be better served by higher end ventilators however, the same approaches to IP release may not be as effective for these ventilators due to their increased complexity.

 The prospect of manufacturers being unable or unwilling to finance a ramp-up in a future health crisis needs consideration.
-Scenario planning of various influenza and other pandemics, estimation of their ventilator requirements, and likely market responses, would facilitate better planning and preparedness.
+Scenario planning of various influenza and other pandemics as well as estimation of their ventilator requirements, and likely market responses, would facilitate better planning and preparedness.

-Social / Motivational learnings
+[H2]Social / Motivational Learnings